Mathématique: Chapter 40

 Chapter 40

-Even though Young had only done it a few times, dragging Jackson to O’Malley’s happy hour was starting to acquire the trough-like mental contour of a forming habit.
+Though Young had only done it a few times, dragging Jackson to O’Malley’s Happy Hour was acquiring the trough-like contour of a forming habit.

 “Why do people do this?”
-Jackson asked, his hands empty and restless, in search of anything that might submit to shredding.
+Jackson’s hands were empty and restless, in search of something to shred.

-Young shut his eyes and tried to ground himself in the press of warm wood against his fingers, the smell of alcohol and of dust, tried to sink himself firmly into the solidity of a late afternoon in August, tried to anchor himself to the pain in his back and the gold tint of the light beyond closed eyelids.
+Young tried to ground himself in the press of warm wood against his fingers, the smell of alcohol and of dust, tried to sink himself in the solidity of a late August afternoon, tried to anchor himself to the pain in his back and the autumnal hue of the light beyond his closed eyelids.

-“I’m so sorry,” David whispers, covered with ash and blood.
+“I’m so sorry.”
+David coughs, covered with ash and blood.
 “Oh Christ.
 Oh shit.
 Oh fuck, I’m sorry.
 This is my fault.”

-“What’ll you have?” the bartender asked them, his hands swiping a towel in an endless circle over the flared edge of a drying glass.
+“What’ll you have?” the bartender asked, swiping a towel in an endless circle over the edge of a beer glass.

 “I’ll take a Coors,” Young said.

-“No,” Jackson countered, the word stretched into something uneasy.
-“I want you,” he continued, holding the gaze of the unassuming bartender with an inappropriate intensity, “to pick it for me.”
+“Noooo,” Jackson countered, scooping the word from below, sliding it into something eerie.
+“I want you,” he held the gaze of the bartender, “to pick it for me.”

 “Pick anything,” Jackson said.
-“Anything that you think that the universe wants me to have.”
+“Anything you think the universe wants me to have.”

 “Arrogant Bastard Ale,” Young read.

-“An inspired choice,” Jackson said, still looking at the bartender, as if he expected him to be someone he wasn’t.
-“How did you know?”
+“An inspired choice.”
+Jackson looked searchingly at the bartender, as if he expected him to be someone he wasn’t.
+“How’d you know?”

-“Eh, I’ve met better fits for the ‘arrogant bastard’ label than you, Jackson,” Young said.
-“Come on.”
+“Eh, I’ve met better fits for the ‘arrogant bastard’ label than you, Jackson,” Young said, unimpressed.
+“C’mon.
+Let’s find a booth.”

-“Yeah yeah.
-I know,” Young said, leading the way though a wooden maze of chairs and tables, glinting warm in the afternoon sun, and into the back, to a booth out of sight of the windows, out of sight of the piano, which stood silent and ominous in an illuminated corner of the room.
+“Yeah yeah, I know.”
+Young picked a booth out of sight of the windows, out of sight of the piano, which stood silent and ominous in an illuminated corner of the room.

-“That was bad,” Jackson said, bracing his elbows on the table, pressing against his temples with one spread hand.
+“That was bad.”
+Jackson braced his elbows on the table.
 “Yesterday, I mean.
 That was bad.
 Was it bad?
 It was.
 I know it was.
-I shouldn’t have done that.
-Probably.
+I shouldn’t have done it.
 It didn’t make a difference.”

 “It turned out okay,” Young said mildly.

-It was only because Young was watching Jackson’s hands that he saw the subtle tremor there as they shifted to interlock over the bottle in front of him.
+It was only because Young was watching Jackson’s hands that he saw the subtle tremor there as they shifted to lock over the bottle in front of him.

 “I said that?”
 Young asked, skeptical, trying not to remember the particulars of the previous afternoon.

-“You were a little more laconic about it,” Jackson said, giving him a half smile in return, “but that’s all to the good, I think.
+“You were a little more laconic about it.”
+Jackson gave him a half smile.
+“But that’s all to the good.
 It reads better.”

 “Truth?”
 Young said.

-“You have to keep track of it,” Jackson said.
+“You have to keep track of it.”
+Jackson’s gaze was blue fire.
 “Didn’t you know?”

 “Yeah, okay.
 Thanks for the tip.”

-Young looked away and took a sip of his beer.
-“You doing okay now?”
+Young sipped his beer.
+“You doin’ okay now?”

-“Yeah,” Jackson said, as the label on the bottle started to give way beneath the persistence of his thumbnail.
+“Yeah,” Jackson said, as the label on the bottle edged up beneath his persistent thumbnail.
 “Yeah, I’m fine.
 I’m absolutely fine.
-I mean, I was also fine yesterday?
-Just to be clear.”
+I mean, I was also fine yesterday, to be clear.”

 “Good,” Jackson replied.
-“It’s important to me that you know that.
-I mean, Cam and Teal’c and Sam—they get it.
-They know.
-They know what it’s like.
+“If you’re going to be—” the man broke off with a frown, doubling his efforts to peel up a shred of the label.
+He shrugged.
+“Mitchell and Teal’c and Sam—they get what it’s like.
 Standards are different.
-The way we operate, on a plane more askew, a little to the left, everything slantwise, or something.
-It’s just different and sometimes, when people don’t understand that, then there are unfortunate consequences, such as—”
+The way SG-1 operates, a little askew, a little to the left, everything slantwise, or something and when people don’t understand that, there, uh, there can be consequences, consequences like—”

-“Daniel,” Young broke in, “you flipped out at some ascended beings, and Mitchell and Teal’c talked you down, eventually.
-Totally understandable, not a big deal, I get it, SG-1 gets it, Lam gets it.
+“Jackson,” Young broke in, stopping the archeologist’s flow of words before he worked himself up to the point of no return, “so we’re clear: you gave some ascended beings an earful, and Teal’c talked you down.
+Not a big deal.
+I get it.
+SG-1 gets it.
+Lam gets it.
 Everyone who was there gets it.”

-“Right,” Jackson said, peeling a strip away from the label and depositing it on the table.
+“Right.”
+Jackson peeled a tiny shred of label away from the bottle and deposited it on the table.

-The silence between them was punctuated by the irregular rise and fall of conversations scattered through the slowly filling room.
+The silence between them was punctuated by the irregular rise and fall of conversation in the slowly filling room.

 “It’s just that there have been times,” Jackson said, without looking at him, without finishing.

-“Yeah,” Young said, “I heard a little bit about that.
+“Yeah,” Young said, “I heard as much.
 But not this time.”

 “Lam said something.”